Here’s a look at the life of House Speaker Nancy Pelosi, a US representative from California.

 1987-1993 - Represents California’s 5th Congressional District in the US House of Representatives.

-January 12, 1991 - Votes against authorizing use of force in Iraq (House Resolution 77).
+January 12, 1991 - Votes against authorizing the use of force in Iraq (House Resolution 77).

 1993-2013 - Represents California’s 8th Congressional District in the US House of Representatives.